History

 Heritage Tourism in Lexington

-Year-round, the Lexington Visitor Center greets tourists from all across the country as well as from all around the world.
+The Lexington Visitor Center greets tourists from all across the country as well as from all around the world.
 These visitors journey to see such historic Lexington landmarks as the Battle Green, Buckman Tavern, Hancock-Clarke House, and Munroe Tavern.
 Since our community's heritage is very closely linked to nearby Concord, most visitors make a point of experiencing both historic spots in American history.
 The Minuteman National Historical Park (located in the towns of Lexington, Lincoln & Concord) is run by the National Park Service and essential to any thorough visit to the region

 For further information please contact: The Lexington Historical Society